 Now the thing is: nobody speaks neither Classical Arabic nor Modern Standard Arabic in their standard everyday lives anymore: that would be like encountering somebody in Europe speaking Latin.
 People do speak Latin in Europe, though, except Latin has transformed into variants which are better known as Italian, Spanish, French, Romanian.
 So has Classical Arabic transformed into dialects about the major of which we will now learn.

 Before that, here is the nice thing: everybody speaks “their Latin” in the Arab world because they learn it at school.
-That is to say, children learn Modern Standard Arabic (or Classical Arabic – as it has been said, Arabs often don’t even make the distinction) at school and all educated people throughout the whole Arab world are supposed.
+That is to say, children learn Modern Standard Arabic (or Classical Arabic – as it has been said, Arabs often don’t even make the distinction) at school and all educated people throughout the whole Arab world are supposed to know it.
 They do learn this language because the Qur’an was written in it.
-That means that though, chances are, you could not communicate with Italians and French using the original Latin language, you can with Arabs
+That means that though, chances are, you could not communicate with Italians and French using the original Latin language, you can with Arabs.

 Current dialects of Arabic